 “As with most partnerships, we want to encourage faculty to go to South Africa to meet their counterparts and engage in collaborations,” she says.
 “And we want to bring faculty and scholars here, as well."

 A VISITING SCHOLAR AND CHANGE AGENT WITH A WOMEN’S RIGHTS MISSION

 Amanda Gouws wears many hats.
-Along with her role as professor of political science and research chair in gender politics at Stellenbosch University, she is a widely known activist and published academic in women’s rights and representation.
+Along with her role as professor of political science and research chair in gender politics at Stellenbosch University, she is a widely known activist and published

 In her most recent research, Gouws analyzes the lack of public protest from the South African women’s movement since the end of apartheid in 1994.
 In South Africa, gender-based violence has reached a fever pitch.
 Rates for rape are among the highest in the world, and murders of women by current or former intimate partners are disturbingly common.
 In this context, Gouws asks a simple question: Why don’t South Africans have large-scale protests?
 She contrasts her home country with India, a country similarly plagued by violence and abuse against women, but whose protests against gender-based violence make international news.
 “In South Africa,” says Gouws, “it’s not even front-page news anymore, and you don’t see large-scale organizing by women against violence.
 Except in 2016, when female students took their protests against rape culture to the streets across South Africa, it has mainly been done on the community level.”